samcirceo/samcirceo/README.md

-## Hi, I'm Samantha!
-Welcome to my Data Portfolio ##
+# Welcome to my Data Portfolio ##

-I’m a data enthusiast with an **M.S. in Data Science** from Eastern University and a **B.S. in Textile Engineering** from NC State.
+My name is Samantha, and I am a data enthusiast with an **M.S. in Data Science** from Eastern University and a **B.S. in Textile Engineering** from NC State.
 I love digging into data to uncover insights that help make smarter decisions and spark innovation.
 With experience in Engineering, Research & Development, and Product Development within the textile industry, I enjoy turning complex datasets into actionable solutions—because _data doesn’t lie_!

 Fun fact: One of my bucket list goals is to visit all 62 U.S. National Parks.
 I have been to 20 so far!